Chad-Mowbray/certs/README.md

 In order to do that, as we've already seen, the server sends along its certificate to establish its identity.
 A certificate is basically just a filled out form that is meant to prove that the server is who it says it is.

 #### The Client Authenticates the Certificate
-What the server sends the client isn't just it's own certificate (called a "leaf", because it is at the end of the "branch"), but a <b>chain</b> of certificates.
+As we've seen, what the server sends the client isn't just it's own certificate (called a "leaf", because it is at the end of the "branch"), but a <b>chain</b> of certificates.
 The client then checks that the chain leading from the server's leaf certificate all the way up to the Certificate Authority is valid.
 That Certificate Authority's root certificate is stored in your browser and/or operating system.

 It must ensure that the chain matches, the certificates are not expired, and the certificates have not been revoked.